Lord of Misrule (film)

-Lord of Misrule is a 2024 British-Irish folk horror film directed by William Brent Bell, starring Tuppence Middleton, Ralph Ineson and Matt Stokoe.
+Lord of Misrule is a 2024 British folk horror film directed and co-produced by William Brent Bell and written by Tom de Ville.
+Starring Tuppence Middleton, Ralph Ineson, Evie Templeton, and Matt Stokoe, the film follows a young mother, the town's new minister, as she is in a desperate search for her missing young daughter.

+Lord of Misrule was released by Magnolia Pictures and Magnet Releasing in select theatres, digital, and streaming on 8 January 2024.
+The film received mixed reviews from critics.

 Plot

 Rebecca Holland has recently taken a job as the vicar of the parish church of Berrow, a rural English village.
 After attending a village harvest festival at which her daughter Grace is chosen as the 'Harvest Angel', Grace goes missing.
 Villagers and the police search for her, but the traditions in the village surrounding the god Gallowgog begin to cause suspicion.